-Southern Maine is well known for the natural beauty of its white, sandy beaches and rocky coastline, but some visitors may be unaware that the Maine Beaches region is also rich in history, with an abundance of beautiful buildings showcasing unique architecture that dates to the Country’s founding, and even earlier.
+The Maine Beaches is well known for the natural beauty of its white, sandy beaches and rocky coastline, but some visitors may be unaware that the Maine Beaches region is also rich in history, with an abundance of beautiful buildings showcasing unique architecture that dates to the Country’s founding, and even earlier.
 Winter is the perfect time of year for visitors to the Maine Beaches to treat themselves to a tour of some of our area’s most fascinating architectural treasures.

-The Ogunquit Memorial Library was built in 1897 to a design by Philadelphia architect John M. Burns, and is cited by architecture aficionados as one of the finest examples of Richardsonian Romanesque architecture in southern Maine.
-The building was enlarged in 1914 to a design by Henry A. Macomb, also of Philadelphia; the quality of the workmanship makes it virtually impossible to distinguish the addition from the original.
+The Ogunquit Memorial Library was built in 1897 to a design by Philadelphia architect John M. Burns and is cited by architecture aficionados as one of the finest examples of Richardsonian Romanesque architecture in southern Maine.
+The building was enlarged in 1914 to a design by Henry A. Macomb, also of Philadelphia; the quality of the artistry makes it virtually impossible to distinguish the addition from the original.
 The library was the gift of Philadelphia resident Mrs. George Conarroe in honor of her husband.

 Biddeford’s City Hall Clock Tower, listed on the National Historic Register, was designed by noted Portland architect John Calvin Stevens and was built in 1894 to replace one destroyed by fire.
-In 2014, Maine Preservation added the building’s clock tower to its annual list of the state’s most endangered properties: the clock stopped working several years ago and its decorative railings were removed from the tower when they fell into disrepair.
+In 2014, Maine Preservation added the building’s clock tower to its annual list of the state’s most endangered properties: the clock stopped working several years ago, and its decorative railings were removed from the tower when they fell into disrepair.
 The tower is now one of 20 Main Street historic sites nationwide chosen as a recent recipient of a $150,000 renovation grant so that it can get the TLC it so richly deserves.

 Built in 1853, White Columns is the Kennebunkport Historical Society’s premier property.
 Owned and cared for by the same family for 130 years, the Victorian era mansion has retained its old world charm and still contains the property’s original furnishings.
 Docents lead tours through seven rooms of the house while talking about the three generations of the Perkins-Nott Family that lived there.
-They also tell the story of the history of Kennebunkport and the important connection between the house and the family of both Presidents Bush in Kennebunkport.
+They also tell the story of the history of Kennebunkport and the vital connection between the house and the family of both Presidents Bush in Kennebunkport.
 Bush Family memorabilia and artifacts are on display here.

-Whether you choose just one of these historical gems to visit – perhaps in combination with a road trip to view some of Maine’s incredible fall foliage – or whether you make plans to see them all, the Maine Beaches Region has fascinating history and amazing architecture as enticing as our famous scenery.
-Come and explore the treasures waiting to be discovered at every turn.
+Whether you choose just one of these historical gems to visit – perhaps in combination with a road trip to view some of Maine’s incredible fall foliage – or whether you make plans to see them all, the Maine Beaches Region has a fascinating history and amazing architecture as enticing as our outstanding scenery.

 Photo Credit: Roland Lechner (Ogunquit Memorial Library)